Jamshedpur: Transportation

-Jamshedpur has a bus station in Maango.
+Jamshedpur has a bus station in Mango.
 This bus station have buses which go to other cities like Bokaro, Dhanbad, Ranchi etc. However, now there is a plan to update and rebuild and renovate this bus stand/station.

 Sonari Airport is serving the city at present.
 It is spread over a 25-acre area in the Sonari area of the city.
-The airport is primarily used for bringing in chartered planes of TATA group.
-In previous days there were flights from Jamshedpur to Kolkata.
+The airport is primarily used for bringing in chartered planes of the TATA group.
+In 2022, it was announced that the Sonari Airport will start commercial public flights for Jamshedpur to Bhubaneswar, Ranchi and Kolkata.
+After efforts from the Ministry of Civil Aviation, Government of Jharkhand and Tata Steel, the airport has been reopened on 31 January 2023, with flight services provided by the new low-cost regional airline, IndiaOne Air, to Kolkata and Bhubaneswar.

 Dhalbhumgarh Airport is a proposed public airport located at Dhalbhumgarh, in the state of Jharkhand, India as a greenfield airport for Jamshedpur.
 It will be built on the site of an abandoned World War II airfield situated 60 km from Jamshedpur on NH-33.
-The old airfield was built around 1942, as an ancillary runway for other airfields in the vicinity that were being built around India's eastern frontier as part of the war effort.
+The old airfield was built around 1948, as an ancillary runway for other airfields in the vicinity that were being built around India's eastern frontier as part of the war effort.

 It was one of the airfields used by Allied forces to repel the advancing Japanese troops and to maintain transport links with China.
 As the Japanese forces came to control shipping in the China Sea, seaborne supply routes to China were cut and the difficult 500 km route over the Himalayas was increasingly used.
 The airfield was abandoned after the war.
 The technical team of the Airports Authority of India (AAI) conducted a survey in 2017 and approved the Dhalbhumgarh site for a greenfield airport.
 The government plans to invest Rs 300 crore through AAI for the new airport which will have a 3 km runway.
 In January 2018, Union Minister of State for Civil Aviation Jayant Sinha announced that the Union Civil Aviation Ministry and the Jharkhand Government would sign a Memorandum of Understanding (MoU) for the construction of Dhalbhumgarh Airport.

-In 2022, it is announced that the Sonari Airport will start commercial public flights for Jamshedpur to Bhubaneswar and Kolkata.
-After efforts from the Ministry of Civil Aviation, Government of Jharkhand and Tata Steel, the airport has been reopened on 31 January 2023, with flight services provided by the new low-cost regional airline, IndiaOne Air, to Kolkata and Bhubaneswar.